 Application Architecture

 Applications built with Holochain are highly modular.
 This makes it easy to share code and compose smaller pieces together into larger wholes.
-Each functional part of a Holochain application, called a DNA, has its own business rules, isolated peer-to-peer network, and shared database.
+Each functional part of a Holochain application, called a DNA, has its own application logic, isolated peer-to-peer network, and shared database.

 What you’ll learn